 SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Honda Motor Co., Ltd. of a Class Action Lawsuit and a Lead Plaintiff Deadline of April 3, 2023 - (NYSE: HMC)

-NEW YORK, March 1, 2023 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Honda Motor Co., Ltd.
+NEW YORK, March 8, 2023 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Honda Motor Co., Ltd..

 Shareholders who purchased shares of HMC during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.